 About a quarter before six we arrived at Bella Bella and anchored for the night; this is a small fishing village on Campbell Island.
 The scenery here was remarkably grand and bold, the passage, in many places, not being an eighth of a mile wide, though the water reaches a depth of from one hundred and thirty-one to one hundred and fifty fathoms.
 After supper one of the quarter boats was lowered and Dr. McLane, with two or three of our party, went ashore to call on the agent of the Hudson Bay Company and the missionary.
 We found that the agent was absent at Vancouver and the missionary was making a visit to the interior.
 Bella Bella consists of some forty or fifty log-huts occupied by Indians, who gain their subsistence principally by fishing.
 We were informed that most of the male inhabitants were at work at the canneries, and there were not over five or six men remaining in the village.
+The accompanying picture of Bella Bella was taken about nine o'clock in the evening; the Hudson Bay Company's store is shown on the left, and the church and the missionary's house on the right.

 While crossing Milbank Sound the next morning, we felt the motion of the sea quite considerably.
 It commenced raining in the morning and rained nearly all day.
-Passing north of Milbank Sound we took the western passage between Swindle and Cone islands, passing nearly through Tolmine Channel, Graham Reach, Fraser Reach, leaving Princess Royal Island on our left.
+Passing north of Milbank Sound we took the western passage between Swindle and Cone Islands, passing nearly through Tolmine Channel, Graham Reach, Fraser Reach, leaving Princess Royal Island on our left.
 Nearly all the morning, on our right, we passed large water passages, or reaches, up which we could look many miles and see that they were lined on either side by very high and precipitous mountains, perhaps not a quarter of a mile apart.
 All the information the captain could give us about these narrow waters was that they were unexplored, and there was no telling how far inland they might extend.